Caught On Camera: Chicago Police Officer Goes On Profanity-Laden Tirade While Being Pulled Over By Other Officers

 “If you’re not on the clock at the moment, you’re still a police officer,” he said.
 “He could have been under particular types of pressure and could not afford a moment to being pulled over.”

-In response to this story, Chicago Fraternal Order of Police President John Catanzara said what happened is between the officers and he has no comment.MORE NEWS: 'I Was Screaming': Chicago Woman Recounts Her Carjacking On Tuesday
+In response to this story, Chicago Fraternal Order of Police President John Catanzara said what happened is between the officers and he has no comment.MORE NEWS: Over 20,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 We have learned the officer in the stop has been on the force for three years.